mongomock/mongomock/.github/references/ONE_PAGE_SUMMARY.md

 ## What Gets Validated Against Real MongoDB?

-**345+ test methods** in mongomock are executed against a real MongoDB instance to ensure API compatibility.
+**345+ test methods** in mongomock_ng are executed against a real MongoDB instance to ensure API compatibility.
 This is done using a pattern called **MultiCollection comparison testing**.

 ## How It Works